wp-plugins/design-approval-system/readme.txt

 === Design Approval System ===
 Contributors: Justin Labadie, Spencer Labadie
-Tags: design, approval, system, workflow
+Tags:  approval, design, design approval system, designers, designs, freelancer, freelancers, graphic artists, graphic designers, Graphics, logo designers, photography, plugin, wordpress plugin, proof, proofing, proofing software, system, wordpress, wordpress code, workflow.
-Requires at least: wordpress 3.4.0
+Requires at least: WordPress 3.4.0
 Tested up to: wordpress 3.4.1
 Stable tag: 1.1
 License: GPLv2 or later

-A plugin for designers to get clients approval on designs.
+This plugin was created to help streamline the process of getting designs approved by clients.

 == Description ==
 This plugin was created to help streamline the process of getting designs approved by clients.
 Here is a list what you, the clients, and the plugin can do: